saifkabirasif/saifkabirasif.github.io/_posts/2021-12-01-Tableau_Data_Price_2021.md

 ---

-For last couple off years, I have been using Tableau extensively for professional purposes.
-I found Tableau to be  extremely user friendly with very lenient learning curve although automations and integration with R and Python leaves much to be desired.
+For last couple of years, I have been using Tableau extensively for professional purposes.
+I found Tableau to be  extremely user friendly with very lenient learning curve although automations and integration with R and Python leave much to be desired.
 The good thing is that there is a public version of Tableau available for free.

 For my first public dashboard, I have chosen to visualize data price per gigabyte of internet across 200+ countries.
 The data has been  sourced from the excellent [report](https://www.cable.co.uk) by cable.co.uk.